-On 5 December 2012, the Board of Directors, the Company's thencore shareholders - Daimler AG ("Daimler"), Daimler Aerospace AG ("DASA"), Société de Gestion de l'Aéronautique, de la Défense et de l'Espace ("Sogeade"), Lagardère SCA ("Lagardère"), Sogepa and SEPI - and KfW reached an agreement (the "Multiparty Agreement") on far-reaching changes to the Company's shareholding structure and governance.
-The Multiparty Agreement aimed at further normalising and simplifying the governance of the Company while securing a shareholding structure that allowed France, Germany and Spain to protect their legitimate strategic interests.
+On 5 December 2012, the Company, its then-core shareholders - Daimler AG ("Daimler"), Daimler Aerospace AG ("DASA"), Société de Gestion de l'Aéronautique, de la Défense et de l'Espace ("Sogeade"), Lagardère SCA ("Lagardère"), Société de Gestion de Participations Aéronautiques ("Sogepa") and Sociedad Estatal de Participaciones Industriales ("SEPI") - and Kreditanstalt für Wiederaufbau ("KfW"), a public law institution serving domestic and international policy objectives of the Government of the Federal Republic of Germany, reached an agreement (the "Multiparty Agreement") on far-reaching changes to the Company's shareholding structure and governance.
+The Multiparty Agreement was aimed at further normalising and simplifying the governance of the Company while securing a shareholding structure that allowed France, Germany and Spain to protect their legitimate strategic interests.
 This represented a major step forward in the evolution of the governance of the Company.

 The Multiparty Agreement provided for significant changes to the Company's shareholding structure.
-In addition, a series of related transactions (collectively referred to as the "Consummation") occurred shortly after the Extraordinary General Meeting of Shareholders held on 27 March 2013.
+In addition, a series of related transactions (collectively referred to as the "Consummation") occurred shortly after the Extraordinary General Meeting of the shareholders held on 27 March 2013.
 This resulted in several changes in the governance of the Company, including changes in the composition of the Board of Directors and its internal rules, as well as amendments to the Articles of Association of the Company.
-The Participation Agreement (the "Participation Agreement") among the Company's former core shareholders and, as at 31 December 2012 including KfW (together, the "Former Consortium Members"), a Dutch law contractual partnership between DASA and Sogeade managed by EADS Participations B.V. (the "Contractual Partnership") and the related arrangements (collectively, the "Former Consortium") were terminated and replaced in part by a more limited shareholders' agreement (the "Shareholders' Agreement") among only GZBV, Sogepa and SEPI (who have agreed to hold, collectively, less than 30% of the voting interests in the Company).
-The Shareholders' Agreement does not give the parties to it any rights to designate Members of the Board of Directors or management team or to participate in the governance of the Company.
+The participation agreement among the Company's former core shareholders, as at 31 December 2012 including KfW, was terminated and replaced in part by a more limited shareholders' agreement (the "New Shareholders' Agreement") among only Gesellschaft zur Beteiligungsverwaltung GZBV mbH & Co.
+KG ("GZBV"), a subsidiary of KfW, Sogepa and SEPI.

+The New Shareholders' Agreement does not give the parties to it any rights to designate Members of the Board of Directors or management team or to participate in the governance of the Company.
+Finally, the Multiparty Agreement provided for the entry into state security agreements with each of the French State and German State, which will be described in more detail below, and certain further undertakings of the Company with respect to selected matters that affect the interests of the Current Consortium Members.